-BNEI MITZVAH REGISTRATION FORM
+B'NEI MITZVAH REGISTRATION FORM

-loday's date:

-Name of student:

-Name of parent(s):

-Are you currently members of the Hebrew Tabernacle?:

-Is the student currently enrolled in the Hebrew School?

-What Hebrew School Class are they in?:

-What grade are they in at "regular" school?:

-What is the student's birth date?:

-What date would you like to request (please see the Bnei Mitzvah Handbook for guidelines on choosing a date)?:

-Is there special significance to this date?:

-By requesting a Bar/Bat Mitzvah date from the Hebrew Tabernacle, we herby agree to all the terms and conditions laid out in the Bnei Mitzvah Handbook.
-These conditions include, but are not limited to: the student fulfilling all Hebrew School requirements, the student fulfilling all of the Bnei Mitzvah requirements and the family fulfilling their requirements.
-By requesting a Bar/Bat Mitzvah date, we hereby acknowledge that we must be members of the Hebrew Tabernacle in good standing and that all fees owed to the Hebrew Tabernacle and its Hebrew School will be paid no less than 30 days

-before the Bar/Bat Mitzvah.
+Today's date: Name of student: Name of parent(s): Are you currently members of the Hebrew Tabernacle?: Is the student currently enrolled in the Hebrew School?
+What Hebrew School Class are they in?: What grade are they in at "regular" school?: What is the student's birth date?: What date would you like to request (please see the B'nei Mitzvah Handbook for guidelines on choosing a date)?: Is there special significance to this date?: By requesting a B'nei Mitzvah date from the Hebrew Tabernacle, we herby agree to all the terms and conditions laid out in the B'nei Mitzvah Handbook.
+These conditions include, but are not limited to: the student fulfilling all Hebrew School requirements, the student fulfilling all of the B'nei Mitzvah requirements and the family fulfilling their requirements.
+By requesting a B'nei Mitzvah date, we hereby acknowledge that we must be members of the Hebrew Tabernacle in good standing and that all fees owed to the Hebrew Tabernacle and its Hebrew School will be paid no less than 30 days before the B'nei Mitzvah.
+Student Parent

-Student Paren